Consequences and legacy of the Soviet–Afghan War: Soviet Union

-The war left a long legacy in the former Soviet Union and following its collapse.
+The war left a long legacy in the Soviet Union and its successor states.
 Along with losses, it brought physical disabilities and widespread drug addiction throughout the USSR.

 The remembrance of Soviet soldiers killed in Afghanistan and elsewhere internationally are commemorated annually on 15 February in Russia, Ukraine and Belarus.
 Veterans of the war are often referred to as афганцы (Afgantsy) in Russian.

 Russian Federation

 Commemorating the intervention of 25 December 1979, in December 2009, veterans of the Soviet war in Afghanistan were honoured by the Duma or Parliament of the Russian Federation.
 On 25 December, the lower house of the parliament defended the Soviet war in Afghanistan on the 30th anniversary of its start and praised the veterans of the conflict.
 Differing assessments of the war "mustn't erode the Russian people's respect for the soldiers who honestly fulfilled their duty in implementing tasks to combat international terrorism and religious extremists".

 Duma member Semyon Bagdasarov (socialist A Just Russia) advocated that Russia had to reject Western calls for stronger assistance to the US-led ISAF-coalition in Afghanistan and also had to establish contacts with the "anti-Western forces"; the Taliban, in case they regain power.

 In November 2018, Russian lawmakers from the ruling United Russia and Communist parties jointly approved a draft resolution seeking to justify the Soviet–Afghan War as well as declare null and void the 1989 resolution passed by the Congress of People's Deputies of the Soviet Union which condemned the invasion.
 Communist lawmaker Nikolay Kharitonov hailed the decision as a victory for "historical truth".
 Russia's actions were criticized as historical revisionism.